-MS. MEREDITH PORTER:

-7 Patrick, I just have some -- some questions in relation to your earlier childhood and -- and in particular to Laura.
-8 I know that poverty, you've -- you've spoken about it 9 10 previously and I know that it's a very key issue both leading up to her death and -- and, sort of, was -- it was 11 a -- poverty had a presence in your -- in your childhood 12 13 and it preceded her death.
-And I wondered if you could explain what role poverty had in, you know, leading up to 14 her death and afterwards?
-15
+1 you.
+We pray for you, you know.
+We we mention you in 2 our circles when we talk about, you know, what Indigenous 3 values we have.
+We remember the missing Indigenous women 4 in Vancouver and in Canada.
+And we just want you to know 5 that we're here for you and that we love you all.
+Haishka.
+6 MS. MEREDITH PORTER: Thank you so much.
+7 Patrick, I just have some some questions in relation to 8 your earlier childhood and and in particular to Laura.
+9 I know that poverty, you've you've spoken about it 10 previously and I know that it's a very key issue both 11 leading up to her death and and, sort of, was it was 12 a poverty had a presence in your in your childhood 13 and it preceded her death.
+And I wondered if you could 14 explain what role poverty had in, you know, leading up to 15 her death and afterwards?
 16 MR. PATRICK SMITH: Thank you.
-Yeah, you 17 know, as I was saying, my mom, you know -- we had that time in our family there was six kids at home, I believe.
-You 18 19 know, my mom, she had bipolar is what they call it at the time.
-And she was, you know, always struggling to feed her 20 -- feed us as kids.
-Like, I remember one time she brought 21 22 -- there was a -- a supermarket just down the block from us and, you know, my mom brought us there.
-And it's one of my 23 most bittersweet memories is that, you know, my mom was 24 25 asking for soup bones for the dog, you know.
-You know, but
+Yeah, you 17 know, as I was saying, my mom, you know we had that time 18 in our family there was six kids at home, I believe.
+You

-1 we didn't have a dog, you know.
-It was just so she could make us soup, right -- for us kids, you know.
-So what I 2 want to address about poverty is that, you know -- you 3 4 know, a rich like Bernie Leslie, you know, to her he was pretty rich and wealthy and stuff like that, you know.
-How 5 6 powerless a woman must feel having to, you know, feed their 7 children, you know, and having to make these choices, you know, about feeding their children.
-And how many other 8 families are in that place right now across Canada, you 9 10 know, where they just struggling to feed their kids, you know, and keep their family together, you know.
-We got to 11 put more supports in place for those -- them, you know.
-12 13 They're our future, you know, our young families, you know.
-So, you know, it was, you know, that's -- our life was a 14 very cyclical.
+In our family check was six kids at home, i believe.
+For home, if believe.
+For know, my mom, she had bipolar is what they call it at the time.
+And she was, you know, always struggling to feed her -- feed us as kids.
+Like, I remember one time she brought -- there was a -- a supermarket just down the block from us and, you know, my mom brought us there.
+And it's one of my most bittersweet memories is that, you know, my mom was asking for soup bones for the dog, you know.
+You know, but we didn't have a dog, you know.
+It was just so she could 1 2 make us soup, right -- for us kids, you know.
+So what I want to address about poverty is that, you know -- you 3 know, a rich like Bernie Leslie, you know, to her he was 4 5 pretty rich and wealthy and stuff like that, you know.
+How powerless a woman must feel having to, you know, feed their 6 children, you know, and having to make these choices, you 7 8 know, about feeding their children.
+And how many other families are in that place right now across Canada, you 9 know, where they just struggling to feed their kids, you 10 11 know, and keep their family together, you know.
+We got to put more supports in place for those -- them, you know.
+12 They're our future, you know, our young families, you know.
+13 14 So, you know, it was, you know, that's -- our life was a very cyclical.
 Like, I mean, it would be relatively stable 15 when Bernie was in logging camp, you know.
-But then he'd 16 17 come back from camp, you know, with all his cheques and stuff and yeah, it was, you know -- it would just be a big 18 19 party for the next few weeks.
-And, you know, there's, you know -- violence was never a stranger in our house, you 20 know.
-The -- this, you know -- why he never went to jail 21 22 earlier I have no idea, because he had stabbed my mom, you know.
-He had -- there was always violence following us 23 around in our -- our house.
-24
+But then he'd 16 come back from camp, you know, with all his cheques and 17 stuff and yeah, it was, you know -- it would just be a big 18 party for the next few weeks.
+And, you know, there's, you 19 20 know -- violence was never a stranger in our house, you know.
+The -- this, you know -- why he never went to jail 21 earlier I have no idea, because he had stabbed my mom, you 22 23 know.
+He had -- there was always violence following us 24 around in our -- our house.